 In addition to the fact that Ruth took the initiative to work, she buckled down.
 There are times when challenging work with little reprieve is our main choice.
 Boaz saw Ruth's diligent effort.
-Had she viewed herself as excessively glad or humiliated at work, she would have botched the chance of meeting Boaz, completely changing her, and turning into the precursor of a king and the Messiah.
+Had she viewed herself as excessively glad or humiliated to work, she would have botched the chance of meeting Boaz, completely changing her, and turning into the precursor of a king and the Messiah.

-She Fell on Her Face:
+She Fell on Her Face

-Ruth's previous activities were a report card by which others appraised her.
+Ruth's previous activities were a report card by which others appraised about her.
 Her great reputation was her most significant resource.
 It came because of her persistent effort, her solid moral personage, and her affectability, generosity, and dedication to Naomi.
 A decent reputation is based upon God-respecting character and generosity toward others.

 Our reputation is shaped by individuals who watch us at work, around town, at home, or at church.
 A good reputation occurs by reliably demonstrating the characteristics that we have confidence in, regardless of the group of individuals or environmental factors that we are in.

-She Sat, She Ate, She Rose:
+She Sat, She Ate, She Rose

 The characters in the book of Ruth are exemplary instances of good individuals in real life.
 Boaz went a long way past the plan of the gleaners' law in showing his graciousness and generosity.
 In addition to the fact that he let Ruth gather in his field, he additionally advised his laborers to let a portion of the grain fall deliberately in her way.
 Out of his plenitude, he accommodated the poor.
 How frequently do we go past the acknowledged examples of accommodating those less fortunate?
-We ought to accomplish more than what is required with regard to helping other people.
+We ought to accomplish more than what is required with regards to helping other people.

-Naomi had felt a bit bitter (1:20-21), however her confidence in God was as yet alive, and she praised God for Boaz's graciousness to Ruth.
+Naomi had felt a bit bitter (1:20-21), however her confidence in God was as yet alive, and she praise God for Boaz's graciousness to Ruth.
 In her distresses, she actually confided in God and recognized God's integrity.
 We might have a harsh outlook on a circumstance; however, we should never surrender to despair about God's work in our lives.
 Today is consistently another chance for encountering God's consideration.

-She Kept Fast:
+She Kept Fast

 Although Ruth might not have consistently perceived God's direction in her life, he had been with her at all times.
 She went to gather and coincidentally ended up in the field possessed by Boaz who incidentally turned out to be a direct relation.
-This was something other than a simple coincidence.
+This was something other than a simple coincident.
 As we approach our everyday assignments, God is working in our lives in manners that we may not take note of.
-We should not close the entryway to what God can do.
+We should not close the entryway on what God can do.
 For the Christian, situations do not “just happen” by karma or occurrence.
 We should have faith that God is coordinating our lives to fulfill his plans.